oelizondo/learn-git/readme.md

 * Always create a dev / mvp / staging branch from master so you can work without worries.
 * Name your branches short and sweet, prefix them with the purpose of that branch *feauture/user_aunthentication*, *test/users_spec*.
 * After making sure your branch is working, merge it to dev and then delete that branch.
 This avoids having unused left-over data.
+* Remember to commit useful messages.
+Don't make a "lol" commit message.
+What if another developer has to join your team and must read through your code base?

 Feel free to add any other good practices you feel necessary!
 How? like this: